ThunderNetworkRaD/mit.db/readme.md

 ### How does it work?

-Map.db works just like the JavaScript built-in **Map**, with the same methods and functionalities, and in fact it uses itself a Map, but while the built-in Map only stores data in internal memory, this module **stores data locally in a file and loads it back in the Map at startup**.
+Mit.db works just like the JavaScript built-in **Map**, with the same methods and functionalities, and in fact it uses itself a Map, but while the built-in Map only stores data in internal memory, this module **stores data locally in a file and loads it back in the Map at startup**.

 The purpose of this module is to make the JavaScript built-in Map an actual **database**, and there comes the name `mit.db`: a Map that can be used as a database.